marfarma/angular-pouch-model/docs/index.md

 ## Simple Persistence, _Plus_

 Angular Pouch Model (APM) provides NoSQL object persistence with a local in-browser PouchDB.
-In addition to Angularjs $digest aware CRUD methods, the library also supports:
+It's primary focus in on serializing and rehydrating potentially complex object graphs.
+In addition to Angularjs $digest aware CRUD methods, the library:

-### Persist Plain Old JavaScript Objects (POJOs)
+### Persists Plain Old JavaScript Objects (POJOs)

 APM works with the POJOs you already have.
 With APM, given an existing Prototype, adding PouchDB persistence requires two lines of code.